This blog post was last updated on October 11th, 2023.

-In this blog post, we’ll explain what commercial real estate cap rate means, how to calculate them, how to use them in your pipeline evaluations, and more.
+In this blog post, we’ll explain what commercial real estate cap rate means, how to calculate it, and how to amass competitive intelligence in a centralized deal database.

-The commercial real estate cap rate, or the capitalization rate, is the return rate figure that CRE investors use to gauge the risk and potential return of an asset or property.
-Cap rates are expressed as percentages, usually from 3-20%.
+The commercial real estate cap rate, or the capitalization rate, is one metric that CRE investors rely on to gauge the risk and potential return rate of an asset or property.
+Similar to multiples in equity markets, cap rates are measured as percentages, typically from 3-20%.
+This risk is a measure of the amount of time it takes for an investor to recover their initial investment.

-When a cap rate is low, the property generally has a relatively higher value and lower risk.
-High cap rates, conversely, indicate that the property has a lower price, but also a higher return (and risk).
-Cap rates help investors understand how long it will take to recover the initial investment as well.
+When a cap rate is low, the property has a relatively higher value and lower risk.
+High cap rates, conversely, indicate that the property’s price is relatively low and will potentially yield high returns—albeit with added risk.

-While cap rates help investors understand the property’s potential, they won’t necessarily provide tremendous value in a vacuum.
-Instead, cap rates are best used as a comparison tool against other properties in the same or similar markets.
-Even if you don’t move forward on a pipeline property, retaining that cap rate aids in future benchmarking and analysis.
+While cap rates offer one perspective on the property’s potential, they won’t necessarily provide value in a vacuum.
+Instead, cap rates are best used as a comparison metric against similar properties.
+Tracking cap rates from target markets in a deal management platform also allows your firm to develop competitive intelligence for future benchmarking and decision making.

 How to Calculate Cap Rate for Commercial Real Estate (Formula)